CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 - During periods of partial and full restrictions, there was less bicycle traffic than usual.
 - On average, we cycled slightly more slowly.
-- We also cycled in different areas, with outer city sensor locations experiencing the highest increase in traffic.
+- We cycled in different areas, with outer city sensor locations experiencing the highest increase in traffic.

 <br>